lsndr/yuow/README.md

 #### Hydration

-In order to protect your domain model invariants you can decide to make constructors protected.
+You can decide to make constructors protected in order to protect your domain model invariants.
 This is neccessary if you want the domain model classes to describe exisiting analytic domain model as close as possible.

 In such cases hydrators can be used to "recover" your domain model state from database.